MicrosoftDocs/architecture-center/docs/solution-ideas/articles/loan-credit-risk-with-sql-server-content.md

 ### Business perspective

-The business user uses the predicted scores to help determine whether or not to grant a loan.
-He fine tunes his prediction by using the Power BI Dashboard to see the number of loans and the total dollar amount saved under different scenarios.
+Business users review the predicted scores to help them determine whether to grant a loan.
+They fine-tune predictions by using the Power BI Dashboard to see the number of loans and the total dollar amount saved under different scenarios.
 The dashboard includes a filter based on percentiles of the predicted scores.
-When all the values are selected, he views all the loans in the testing sample and can inspect information about how many of them defaulted.
-Then by checking just the top percentile (100), he drills down to information about loans with a predicted score in the top 1%.
-Checking multiple continuous boxes allows him to find a cutoff point he is comfortable with to use as a future loan acceptance criteria.
+When all the values are selected, the business users view all the loans in the testing sample and can inspect information about how many of them defaulted.
+Then, by checking just the top percentile (100), they drill down to information about loans with a predicted score in the top 1%.
+Checking multiple continuous boxes allows these users to find a cutoff point they're comfortable with to use as a future loan acceptance criteria.

 ### Data scientist perspective